Everything you need to know about RO water, Shrimp Minerals and TDS

 |1 – 4

 Freshwater shrimp do best when they have a stable environment with clean water.
 Some shrimp species are much more sensitive than others, and as such require a bit more care when doing water changes to ensure they do not become stressed out.

 The recommended is to do 10% weekly water changes on a shrimp tank, or 20% once every two weeks.
-Water should be matched with the tanks temperature and ideally slowly dripped back in, not dumped in all at one.
+Water should be matched with the temperature of the tank and ideally slowly dripped back in, not dumped in all at once.

-Bigger water changes than the above can cause the parameters too drastically swing causing shrimp to become stressed and potentially molt, making them vulnerable.
-If you noticed a lot of berried shrimp (Shrimp carrying eggs) its recommended to skip a week of water changes as berried shrimp are normally more sensitive to these changes as well.
+Bigger water changes than the above can cause the parameters to drastically swing causing shrimp to become stressed and potentially moult, making them vulnerable.
+If you noticed a lot of berried shrimp (Shrimp carrying eggs) it’s recommended to skip a week of water changes as berried shrimp are normally more sensitive to these changes as well.